Medea Benjamin: Venezuela

+In 2006, Benjamin said that it was a myth that Venezuelan President Hugo Chávez had limited freedom of speech and eroded civil rights in Venezuela.
+In May 2007, Benjamin appeared as a guest on talk-show host Tucker Carlson's show, which was then part of MSNBC's schedule.
+Carlson criticized Benjamin for her statement and asked her: "Do you want to revise that given the news that Hugo Chávez has closed the last nationally broadcast opposition television station for criticizing him?"
+Benjamin replied that Chávez had not renewed the license of RCTV because the station "participated in a coup against a democratically elected government, his [Chavez's] government".
+Benjamin also said: "Peru recently did not renew a license.
+Uruguay didn't renew a license.
+Why do you hold Venezuela to a different standard?"

+Carlson responded that a 360-page Venezuelan government-published book accused RCTV of showing lack of respect for authorities and institutions.
+Carlson asked Benjamin: "I would think, as a self-described liberal, you would stand up for the right of people to 'challenge authorities and institutions.'
+And yet you are apologizing for the squelching of minority views.
+Why could that be?"
+Benjamin replied: "They [RCTV] falsified information.
+They got people out on the street.
+They falsified footage that showed pro-Chavez supporters killing people, which did not happen.
+They refuse to cover any of the pro-Chavez demonstrations."

-In January 2019, in a Democracy Now! interview, Benjamin said she was against "US intervention in Venezuela" which had the potential to "create a civil war leading to tremendous violence".
+In January 2019, in a Democracy Now! interview, Benjamin said she was against "US intervention in Venezuela", which had the potential to "create a civil war leading to tremendous violence".

-In April and May 2019 Benjamin was part of an "Embassy Protection Collective" formed by groups that include CodePink, ANSWER Coalition (led by Brian Becker), Poor Peoples Army (led by Cheri Honkala), People's Power Assembly (led by Sharon Black), Revolutionary Alliance (led by Al R Suarez) and Popular Resistance (led by Kevin Zeese/Dr. Flowers) which occupied the Venezuelan Embassy in Washington.
+In April and May 2019, Benjamin was part of an "Embassy Protection Collective" formed by groups that include CodePink, ANSWER Coalition, Poor People's Army, People's Power Assembly, Revolutionary Alliance and Popular Resistance, which occupied the Venezuelan Embassy in Washington.
 Benjamin said the group had the permission of the Maduro government to stay in the embassy.

 Awards and accolades

-In 2010, she received the Martin Luther King, Jr. Peace Prize from the Fellowship of Reconciliation.
+In 2010, Benjamin received the Martin Luther King Jr. Peace Prize from the Fellowship of Reconciliation.
 In 2012, she won the Marjorie Kellogg National Peacemaker Award and the Thomas Merton Center Peace Award.
-Also in 2012, she was awarded the US Peace Prize "in recognition of her creative leadership on the front lines of the antiwar movement."
+Also in 2012, she was awarded The US Peace Prize "in recognition of her creative leadership on the front lines of the antiwar movement", and in 2014 the organization she founded, Code Pink, received the same prize.
 In 2014, she received the Gandhi Peace Award from Promoting Enduring Peace "to honor her for her unyielding advocacy for social justice of more than 30 years".

 In 2003, the Los Angeles Times described her as "one of the high profile leaders" of the peace movement.

 Controversies

-In 2014, the Anti-Defamation League reported that Benjamin had attended the second annual New Horizons conference in Tehran, which hosted several fascists and Holocaust deniers.
-She said she was "uncomfortable" with many of the attendees but learnt a lot and had nothing to apologise for.
+In 2014, Benjamin attended the second annual New Horizon conference in Tehran.
+The Anti-Defamation League criticized Benjamin for attending the conference.
+Benjamin responded saying she was "uncomfortable" with many of the attendees but learned a lot and had nothing to apologize for.